jamesdanielwhitford/replit.github.io/tutorials/37-build-breakout-with-kaboom.md

 ]
 ```

-In the above levels, `a-d` are blocks, `.` is the ball and `@` is the player's paddle.
-We will make these definitions with a `LevelOpt` JSON object, which defines the width and height of individual blocks and provides definitions for each game object.
+In the above levels, `a-d` are blocks, `.` is the ball, and `@` is the player's paddle.
+We will make these definitions with a `LevelOpt` JSON object, which defines the width and height of individual blocks, and provides definitions for each game object.
 Add the following code to your file:

 ```javascript
 const LEVELOPT = {